Jonny Tata: Darts career

 The son of former national champion Ra Tata, Jonny Tata began playing darts aged nine.
 He won a number of youth titles but gave up playing at the age of 17.
 During the COVID-19 pandemic, he began to play again.

 Tata made his World Series of Darts debut at the 2023 New Zealand Darts Masters.
 He defeated world number two Peter Wright 6–3 in the first round.

 In September 2025, Tata topped the end of season 2025 DPNZ Pro Tour ranking, hitting the first ever nine-dart finish in DPNZ Pro Tour history during his victory in the final of the last event.
 This qualified him for the 2026 PDC World Darts Championship, his first ever PDC World Championship.
 His victory on the Pro Tour also saw him qualify for the 2025 ANZ Premier League, a competition featuring eight of the best darts players from Australia and New Zealand.
 Tata won the opening night of the tournament in Melbourne, defeating Raymond Smith 5–3 in the final.

+During the 2026 WDF season, Tata defended the Canterbury Classic title he had won in 2025.

 Personal life

 Tata is Māori, of Ngāti Maniapoto and Te Āti Awa.
 Outside of darts, Tata works as a truck driver.
-He has a son.
+He has two sons.